Skip to main content Skip to footer

 👥 New Supervisory Team

-During the FTY, each student will be supported by a supervisory team comprising a practice-based Clinical Supervisor, a PSDS-appointed Educational Supervisor and a university-appointed Academic Mentor.
-This model will distribute responsibility and strengthen educational support across the year.
+During the FTY, each student will be supported by a supervisory team comprising a practice-based Clinical Supervisor, a Public Services Delivery Scotland (PSD Scotland) (formerly NHS Education for Scotland) -appointed Educational Supervisor, and a university-appointed Academic Mentor.
+This model shares responsibility and strengthens educational support throughout the year.

 For more information on supervising in the FTY, see the FTY Supervisor Hub.